icinganalysis/icinganalysis.github.io/content/icing_wind_tunnel_test.md

-While there were extensive publications on how to use aerodynamic wind tunnels in the NACA-era (for example, Pope's "Wind Tunnel Testing" [^2]), there was no reference for using icing wind tunnels that I could find, and I cannot think of a current publication that provides comprehensive guidance.
+While there were extensive publications on how to use aerodynamic wind tunnels in the NACA-era (for example, Pope's "Wind Tunnel Testing" [^2]), there was no reference for using icing wind tunnels that I could find, and I cannot think of a current publication that provides comprehensive guidance (there are publications that cover specific aspects, as we shall see in the thread).

 This thread will not by itself correct that problem, but it will summarize uses,